Sitting at Work is a Heart Attack Risk

 “Prolonged sitting should be interrupted every 30 min for blood glucose benefits, particularly in adults with type 2 diabetes.”
 That’s the recommendation of the American Diabetes Association in their Standards of Medical Care in Diabetes – 2017.

 That doesn’t mean you need to run laps every half hour.
-Something simple as standing and stretching for a minute during the commercials can help improve blood glucose management.
+Something as simple as standing and stretching for a minute during the commercials can help improve blood glucose management.

 Call for a FREE Consultation (305) 296-3434